 Categories

-4. Artificial Intelligence Application
+Artificial Intelligence Application

 Deliverables

-• photo of final painting
+• Photo of final painting

-• several photos of painting in progress
+• Several photos of painting in progress

-• several photos of team & robotic system
+• Several photos of team & robotic system

-• photo reference of any prior artwork used
+• Photo reference of any prior artwork used

-• optional short write up on how it was painted (1-3 pages).
+• (Optional) Short write up on how it was painted (1-3 pages).
 Ideally, you would disclose the technical contributions of your work so that others can learn.

-• (optional but encouraged) link to code repository.
+• (Optional but encouraged) Link to code repository.
 Sharing tools and techniques is key to the growth of robot-involved art.

 The winners must ship 1-3 pieces of their artworks to Seattle for an art show before receiving prize money/donations.
-We are requiring this to ensure a solid gallery show in August 2025.
+We are requiring this to ensure a solid gallery show after the competition in 2025.
 There is no requirement to sell the artwork and they will be returned to you after the show if you choose.
 We would also like you to consider coming to the gallery show and showcase your painting robot (e.g., live demo).

 Judging